-- Companies that are registered have shareholders in their company who can be or cannot be employees of the company whereas, on the other hand, firms can be of nature of a sole proprietorship or a partnership which can be slightly different than companies who are stakeholders and shareholders
+- Companies that are registered have shareholders in their company who can be or cannot be employees of the company whereas, on the other hand, firms can be of nature of a sole proprietorship or a partnership which can be slightly different than companies who are stakeholders and shareholders.

-- Under partnership firms who have a comparatively smaller number of the person that a company the partners are more power to influence decision making in the firm when compared with operations of a company
+- Under partnership firms who have a comparatively smaller number of the person than a company the partners are more power to influence decision making in the firm when compared with operations of a company

 Company vs Firm Comparison Table

 Below is the 5 topmost comparison between Company vs Firm

 |It is the mandatory registration of a business going to register they’re established as a company.||For firms, it is not mandatory to get your business registered with the Partnership Act of India.|

 |Once registered, a company becomes a separate legal entity and can sue and can be sued under its own name.||A firm is not a separate legal entity, and it cannot enter into contracts with third parties under its name.|